-A word of warning: check the manufacturer's instructions before cleaning a food processor or blender with vinegar – they may advise against it, in which case, take heed.
+A word of warning: check the manufacturer's instructions before cleaning a food processor or blender with vinegar – they may advise against it, in which case, follow their advice.

 This is one area where you really need to be ultra-hygienic to prevent cross-contamination of raw meats.
 Once you’re finished prepping the evening meal, disinfect it in your water and vinegar solution then wash in soapy hot water.

-A great cleaning hack is to pour a cup of vinegar onto the base of the dishwasher inside the main cavity then run an empty cycle without any dishes or detergent in, to free-up any mineral deposits.
-However, we caution you to do this once in a blue moon – used regularly, vinegar will damage the rubber elements of a dishwasher.
+A great cleaning technique is to pour a cup of vinegar onto the base of the dishwasher inside the main cavity then run an empty cycle without any dishes or detergent in, to free-up any mineral deposits.

 Have a good sort out by using up any food that’s near its use-by date and give the refrigerator and freezer a thorough clean with your diluted water and vinegar solution.

 Vinegar can also be used as a cleaning product in the bathroom too.
-Pour some white vinegar into a plastic bag and secure it around the showerhead with an elastic band.
+Clean a showerhead by pouring some white vinegar into a plastic bag and secure it around the showerhead with an elastic band.
 Leave overnight and wake up to a sparkling shower!

-No-one likes cleaning the loo but for great results, pour a cup of undiluted vinegar into the bowl and leave overnight.
+No one likes cleaning the toilet but for great results, pour a cup of undiluted vinegar into the bowl and leave overnight.
 The next day, sprinkle with baking soda and scrub.
 Finally, flush the toilet and you’re all done.

 What should you never clean with vinegar?

 You should never clean natural stone, especially granite and marble, with vinegar.
-This means being extremely cautious with kitchen countertops and stone floor tiles.
-Be careful, too, with wood, whether countertops or flooring, too – undiluted vinegar can damage all these.
+This means being extremely cautious with kitchen countertops and stone floors.
+Be careful, too, with wood, whether countertops or when cleaning hardwood floors – undiluted vinegar can damage all these.

 Hayley is an interiors journalist, content provider and copywriter with 26 years experience who has contributed to a wide range of consumer magazines, trade titles, newspapers, blogs and online content.
 Specialising in kitchens and bathrooms, she has twice won the CEDIA Award for Best Technology feature.
 Hayley writes for H&G about kitchens, bathrooms, cleaning, DIY and organizing.